alssndro/sandros-sketch-plugins/README.md

 ### Alignment

-All of these plugins revolve around sizing/aligning elements to a baseline grid.
+All of these plugins revolve around sizing/aligning elements to a Baseline Grid.

-You will need to have at least 2 vertical guides on your Artboard in order for the plugin to calculate the intervals of your baseline grid.
+You will need to have at least 2 vertical guides on your Artboard in order for the plugin to calculate the intervals of your Baseline Grid.

 The easiest way to establish a baseline grid is to use the ``Draw Baseline Grid Guides`` plugin.

+The plugins are quite clever in that they will align/resize elements to the closest grid line.

 ### Draw Baseline Grid Guides